project-repo/cagebreak/README.md

    variables and file paths anyway.

 > In practice this means thinking about the applications and cagebreak commands
-> you use and take your keyboard layout into account when defining keybindings for
+> you use and taking your keyboard layout into account when defining keybindings for
 > your individual needs.

-5. Cagebreak can't do everything but with scripting you can do most things.
+5. Cagebreak can't do everything, but with scripting you can do most things.
-   Through the socket and with a bit of scripting you can use the internal state of cagebreak in combination with cagebreak commands and the full power of a scripting language of your choice to do almost whatever you want.
+   Through the socket and with a bit of scripting, you can use the internal state of cagebreak in combination with cagebreak commands and the full power of a scripting language of your choice to do almost whatever you want.